08wckster08/vscode-ahk-manager/README.md

 ### 0.0.5

 * BugFix: with `ahk.OnSave.Run` and `ahk.OnSave.Compile` and a click of a button scripts get executed twice.
+* Renamed `ahk.onSearch.useAlwaysOfflineDocs` to `ahk.docsStyle`
+  * `ahk.docsStyle` could be set:
+    * online : for browser searches
+    * chm: a chm will be opened and an automatic search will be performed
+    * html: (coming soon) will use a dedicated browser, which will allow custom theme
-* Preview : the offline docs can be filtered when `ahk.onSearch.useAlwaysOfflineDocs` is set and editor has selection.
+* Preview : the offline docs can be filtered when `ahk.onSearch.docsStyle` is set to `chm` and editor has selection.
   * the docs will be aligned to the rigth side

 ### 0.0.4